 Something we have not seen yet, but may well see when the court case gets underway, is the emergence of claims about votes being wrongly included or excluded - administrative errors in processing absent votes, and double-voting being typical examples.
 Genuine double voting (as opposed to apparent double voting caused by administrative error) is rare, but it does occur (often because elderly voters forget they have cast a pre-poll vote, and vote on the day as well).
 In the context of a disputed election including over a million votes, it shouldn't be hard to find enough such irregularities to knock over an implied margin of fewer than ten.

-All up I think a full Senate by-election for WA is extremely likely.
+All up I think a full Senate by-election for WA is very likely.

 Nov 4: The declaration of the phantom Senators has now occurred and Dropulich and Ludlam are now officially Senators-elect.
 On the assumption that the Court will order a completely fresh election for the state, ALP jockeying for preselection has already begun.
 Meanwhile a commenter at Truth Seeker has a possible explanation for the Waggrakine mess - the BTL and informal bundles for the booth could have been mistakenly juxtaposed.